skulljs/skulljs.github.io/docs/configuration/nestjs.markdown

 The global configuration is located at **backend/src/configs/configuration.ts**.

-Activate or deactivate those configuration would affect the whole NestJs project.
+Activate or deactivate those configuration would affect the whole NestJs template.

-{% highlight js %}
+{% highlight ts %}
 export const configuration = () => ({
 // Api
 apiPrefix: 'api', // general prefix for nestjs routes